beadarshh/Face-mask-detection-using-deep-learning/README.md

   - [Part 2: Real-Time Detection](#part-2-real-time-detection)
 - [License](#license)

 ## Project Overview

-The objective of this endeavor is the establishment of an automated system with the capacity for ascertaining whether an individual is attired with a facial mask, accomplished through the analysis of a live video transmission.
-Said objective is realized through the utilization of a Convolutional Neural Network (CNN), predicated upon the MobileNetV2 architectural framework, which subsequently undergoes a process of fine-tuning with a bespoke dataset composed of facial images, both with and without masks.
-The resultant solution has been engineered for optimal efficiency, precision, and facile reproducibility within a cloud-based computational environment.
+This project is an automated system that detects if a person is wearing a face mask in real-time from a live video stream.
+It uses a Convolutional Neural Network (CNN) based on the MobileNetV2 architecture, fine-tuned on a custom dataset of faces with and without masks.
+The solution is designed to be efficient, accurate, and easy to reproduce in a cloud environment.

 ## Features